falseme/Fabricio-Tomas/README.md

 - Java
 - C#
 - C++
-- sql

 :no_mouth: Languajes I know and used to a lesser extent:
 - JS
 - PHP
 - gml (Game Maker)

-:neutral_face: HTML is not a programming languaje (jk).
+:neutral_face: Other languajes:
+- HTML
+- CSS
+- SQL

 ------------